 Few topics generate more confusion among Canadian homeowners than renovation permits.
-The rules vary by province, municipality, and project type, and every Canadian homeowner has heard a contractor say "oh, you don't need a permit for that" โ sometimes correctly, sometimes not.
+The rules vary by province, municipality, and project type.
 Getting it wrong can mean fines, insurance denials, or problems when you try to sell.
-Here's a plain-English breakdown of when you actually need one.

 The general rule

 Across most of Canada, you need a building permit for any work that affects the structure, life safety systems, or energy performance of your home.
-That's a broad definition, so here's the translation: if you're moving walls, touching the electrical panel, running new plumbing, changing the roofline, or adding living space, you almost certainly need a permit.
+If you're moving walls, touching the electrical panel, running new plumbing, changing the roofline, or adding living space, you almost certainly need a permit.
 If you're painting, replacing flooring, or swapping like-for-like fixtures, you almost certainly don't.

 Work that always needs a permit

-- Additions and extensions โ Any new square footage, whether it's a second-storey addition or a bump-out.
+- Additions and extensions โ Any new square footage.

-- Basement finishing (usually) โ Most municipalities require permits for finished basements because of egress window and ceiling height requirements.
+- Basement finishing (usually) โ Most municipalities require permits because of egress window and ceiling height requirements.

 - Structural changes โ Removing or modifying load-bearing walls, adding beams, changing roof structures.

-- Deck construction โ Decks over a certain height (usually 24 inches off the ground) require permits in virtually every Canadian municipality.
+- Deck construction โ Decks over 24 inches off the ground require permits in virtually every Canadian municipality.

-- Electrical work โ In Ontario, the ESA (Electrical Safety Authority) requires permits for panel upgrades, new circuits, and most major electrical work.
-Similar authorities exist in other provinces.
+- Electrical work โ In Ontario, the ESA requires permits for panel upgrades, new circuits, and most major electrical work.

 - Plumbing additions โ New bathrooms, moving drain lines, adding fixtures in new locations.